-Marijuana is illegal under federal law, but a growing number of states have legalized the drug for recreational or medical purposes in recent years.
+Marijuana is illegal under federal law, but a growing number of states have legalized the drug for medical or recreational purposes in recent years.
 The changing legal landscape has coincided with a dramatic increase in public support for legalization, which is favored by a majority of Americans.

-Democrats and Democratic-leaning independents are more likely than Republicans and GOP leaners to support the legalization of marijuana (78% vs. 55%).
-In both groups, however, support for legalization has risen.
+Democrats and Democratic-leaning independents are more likely than Republicans and GOP leaners to support the legalization of marijuana for both purposes (72% vs. 47%).

 Among Americans who oppose marijuana legalization, 79% say a very important reason is that it would increase the number of car accidents involving drivers who use marijuana.
 Around seven-in-ten (69%) say a very important reason is that legalization would lead to more people using stronger and more addictive drugs.

-5About half (48%) of American adults say they have ever used marijuana, according to the 2018 National Survey on Drug Use and Health.
-That is lower than the shares who say they have ever consumed alcohol (86%) or ever used tobacco products (66%).
+Fewer than half (46%) of U.S. adults say they have ever used marijuana, according to the 2019 National Survey on Drug Use and Health.
+That is lower than the shares who say they have ever consumed alcohol (80%) or ever used tobacco products (61%).

-Roughly three dozen states (33), as well as D.C., Guam, Puerto Rico and the Virgin Islands, have approved some form of a medical marijuana program.
+Three dozen states, as well as D.C., Guam, Puerto Rico and the Virgin Islands, have approved some form of a medical marijuana program.
 Numerous states have also enacted laws reducing criminal penalties for certain marijuana-related convictions or allowing past convictions to be expunged.

 Note: This is an update of a post originally published in November 2014.